Quasilinear SPDEs via rough paths: Deterministic Analysis

 \end{lemma}

-In Corollary \ref{C1}, we will combine Lemma \ref{L1} on the product $a\diam\partial_1^2u$ and Lemma \ref{L3} to obtain an {\it a priori} estimate on the modelling and H\"older constants.
+In the upcoming Corollary \ref{C1}, we combine Corollary~\ref{C2} on the product $\sigma \diam f$, Lemma \ref{L1} on the product $a\diam\partial_1^2u$ and Lemma \ref{L3} to obtain an {\it a priori} estimate on the modelling and H\"older constants.
 The use of the ``infinitesimal'' part ii) of this corollary will be explained in the discussion of Proposition \ref{P}.